 On the first floor you will find the first bedroom that has a full bed with a trundle.
 The bathroom to this room is located in the hall off the kitchen.
 The second bedroom has a king bed, flat screen TV and a private bath with a tub and shower.
 The washer/dryer are also located on this floor.

 There are 16 steps up to the second floor.
 The third bedroom has a queen with a flat screen TV and a shared bath with tub and shower.
 The fourth bedroom has an sea view with a king bed, flat screen TV and a shared bath with a tub and shower.
-The fifth bedroom is the master and it has sea vistas with a king bed, flat screen TV and a generous private bath with a freestanding tub and separate shower.
+The fifth bedroom is the master and it has sea vistas with a king bed, flat screen TV and a sizable private bath with a freestanding tub and separate shower.
 There is also a half bath in the hallway.

-*Wireless internet supplied complimentary of charge
+*Wireless internet included complimentary of charge

 *No family dogs and cats allowed - thank you*